Interview with Trai Cartwright, by Jean Jacobsen

 Can you give us a little bit on your professional background?

 I have over 25 years’ experience as a professional story breaker.
-While in Los Angeles, I was a development executive for HBO, Paramount Pictures, and 20th Century Fox.
+While in Los Angeles, I was a development executive and story consultant for HBO, Paramount Pictures, Universal Studios, New Line Cinema, and 20th Century Fox.
 Now I’m a happily-busy writing consultant and editor who works with writers one-on-one, and I teach at universities and for writers’ organizations across Colorado.
-I am also a screenwriter and independent film producer and founder of organizations that connect Colorado writers with their futures. www.traicartwright.com
+I teach at Western Colorado University’s Screenwriting MFA, Denver University’s Creative Professional Writing MA, and University of Colorado Denver’s Film and TV Department.
+I have produced 4 independent films, a docu-series pilot, and a smattering of short films.
+I am also a screenwriter who has been optioned multiple times.
+Finally, I’m President of Women in Film and Media Colorado.
+My mission is to connect Colorado writers with the resources to build their futures.

 Education seems to be an important part of your message.
 What educational paths do you think are most beneficial for writers?

 All educational paths are beneficial to writers.
-From classes and conferences to working with a writers’ group, to engaging the services of an editor, to reading reading reading, and then writing writing writing some more – all of this is going to elevate not only your skills, but raise your confidence and help you deliver work that you can be proud of.
+From classes and conferences to working with a writers’ group, to engaging the services of an editor, to reading reading reading, and then writing writing writing some more – or if you possibly can, join a graduate program and have that intensive, escalated experience with pros who’re bringing all the lesson to you — all of this will elevate not only your skills, but raise your confidence and help you deliver work that you can be proud of.
 It’s a lot of work, but it’s the most fun work there is.

 Creatively you write across multiple genres.
 What advice do you have for writers who want to jump into a new genre?